alvinxhan/PhyCLIP/README.md

 Full documentation:
 http://github.com/alvinxhan/PhyCLIP/wiki

+**N.B.
+We highly encourage that you go through the ENTIRE DOCUMENTATION before starting your analysis.**

 ## Installation
 PhyCLIP is written in Python 2.7 and depends on several python libraries and at least one ILP solver.